AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 Returns a record with same fields as `myPrice`, except a different `unit_Price`.
 Note that the update can change the type of a field (if the record declaration is polymorphic).

-Note that upon first encountering that expression, we don't know the record types (because `unit_Price` is overloaded).
+Upon first encountering that expression, we don't know the record types (because `unit_Price` is overloaded).
 So the types initially inferred are:

 ```wiki
     <expr>  :: r { unit_Price :: Int } => r